soderlind/lorem-shortcode/readme.txt

 == Changelog ==
+= 1.1.1 =
+* Tested with 3.9, bumped version number
 = 1.1 =
 * Added support for embedded shortcodes and added the [loremimage] short code.
 The [loremimage] can be used by itself.
 The image is created using [http://dummyimage.com/](http://dummyimage.com/)
 = 1.0 =